zengliwei/magento2_module_builder/README.md

 6. Execute this command to check whether the module is installed:<br>
    `php bin/magento`

-Three more commands are added:
+Three console commands are added:

 |Command|Description|
 |---|---|